plotly/paketo-conda-env-update/README.md

-# Paketo Conda Env Update Cloud Native Buildpack
+# Paketo Buildpack for Conda Env Update Cloud Native

 The Conda Env Update Buildpack runs commands to update the conda environment.
 It installs the conda environment into a layer which makes it available for subsequent buildpacks and in the final running container.